lsst-dm/dmtn-021/index.md

 # 1. Introduction

 The standard method for PSF matching for image subtraction in the LSST software stack is the method of [Alard & Lupton (1998)](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) (hereafter *A&L*) (also, [Alard, 2000](http://aas.aanda.org/articles/aas/pdf/2000/11/ds8706.pdf])).
 This procedure is used to estimate a convolution kernel which, when convolved with the template image, matches the PSF of the template image with that of the science image, enabling a clean subtraction.
 Due to its use of linear basis functions to model the matching kernel, the method can flexibly incorporate spatially-varying PSFs (i.e., via a spatially-varying matching kernel), as well as a spatially-varying differential background.
 The algorithm has the advantage that it does not require measurement of the images' PSFs.
 Instead it only needs to model the differential (potentially spatially-varying) matching kernel in order to obtain an optimal subtraction.
+Additionally it does not require performing a Fourier transform of the exposures; thus no issues arise with handling masked pixels and other artefacts.

 Image subtraction using the [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) method produces an optimal difference image in the case of a noise-less template.
 However, when the template is noisy (*e.g.*, when the template is comprised of a small number of co-adds), then its convolution with the matching kernel leads to significant covariance of neighboring pixels within the subtracted image, which will affect detection and measurement if not accounted for ([Slater, et al. (2016)](http://dmtn-006.lsst.io); [Price & Magnier (2004)](Pan-STARRS Image Processing Pipeline: PSF-Matching for Subtraction and Stacking)).
 False detections in this case can be reduced by tracking the covariance matrix, or more *ad-hoc* (as is the current implementation) increasing the detection threshold.